neovasili/metal-fests/admin/README.md

 ### Review a New Band

-1. Start local server: `python3 server.py`
+1. Start local server: `go run server.go`
 2. Navigate to `http://localhost:8000/admin/`
 3. Click band from list
 4. Review/edit all fields